Multiple LLCs? When Complexity Becomes Liability

 Mixing business and personal expenses creates a permanent trail tax authorities can trace — long after the transactions feel routine.

-Delaware C-Corp vs Nigerian Ltd: Which Structure for VC Fundraising?
+Delaware C-Corp vs Nigerian Ltd: VC Fundraising Guide

 International VCs expect Delaware.
 Nigerian angels work with local Ltd/Gte.
 The flip structure connects both.
-Here is when each path applies.
+Here is when each path applies and what it costs.

-Stripe Atlas for Indian Founders: What Changed in 2024
+Stripe Atlas for Indian Founders: Invite-Only Guide (2026)

-Stripe India went invite-only in May 2024.
+Stripe India went invite-only in 2024.
 Indian founders now form US LLCs for Stripe access.
-The compliance chain this creates is longer than most expect.
+Here's the full compliance chain and what it costs.

 Summarize with AI